 If I can do croissants… anyone can do croissants!

 p.s.
-To the customs agent who is probably currently enjoying the bottle of real Nutella my sister was bringing back to me from Italy this week until you confiscated it… may all of your teeth fall out except for the one with the toothache!
+To the TSA agent who is probably currently enjoying the bottle of real Nutella my sister was bringing back to me from Italy this week until you confiscated it… may all of your teeth fall out except for the one with the wicked toothache!